 | ++++

 By adding the move keyword before the closure, we force the closure to take ownership of the values it’s using rather than allowing Rust to infer that it should borrow the values.
-The modification to Listing 16-3 shown in Listing 16-5 will compile and run as we intend:
+The modification to Listing 16-3 shown in Listing 16-5 will compile and run as we intend.

 src/main.rs